FAQ: Boost on HPC Systems

 ./bootstrap.sh --with-toolset=gcc --with-libraries=atomic,chrono,context,date_time,exception,fiber,filesystem,headers,iostreams,locale,log,math,nowide,program_options,random,regex,serialization,stacktrace,system,test,thread,timer,type_erasure

-Check boost's documentation for available toolsets (clang, intel, gcc are probably the mostly used ones) and for available libraries (also check thelibs
+Check boost's documentation for available toolsets (clang, intel-linux, gcc, for instance) and for available libraries (also check thelibs

 sub-directory in boost's sources).
 Of course, you don't need to install all of them!
 Just what you need!
 We just gave some examples here.